ABS: Adaptive Bounded Staleness Converges Faster and Communicates Less: Abstract

 \section{Abstract}

-Wall-clock convergence time and communication rounds are critical performance metrics in distributed learning with parameter-server setting.
-While synchronous methods converge fast but are not robust to stragglers; and asynchronous ones can reduce the wall-clock time per round but suffers from degraded convergence rate due to the staleness of gradients, it is natural to combine the two methods to achieve a balance.
-In this work, we develop a novel asynchronous strategy that leverages the advantages of both synchronous methods and asynchronous ones, named adaptive bounded staleness (ABS).
-The key enablers of ABS are two-fold.
-First, the number of workers that the PS waits for per round for gradient aggregation is adaptively selected to strike a straggling-staleness balance.
-Second, the workers with relatively high staleness are required to start a new round of computation to alleviate the negative effect of staleness.
-Simulation results are provided to demonstrate the superiority of ABS over state-of-the-art schemes in terms of wall-clock time and communication rounds.
+The convergence time and communication rounds are critical performance metrics in distributed learning with a parameter-server (PS) setting.
+Local stochastic gradient descent (SGD) is a widely used method for improving communication efficiency in distributed learning.
+However, synchronous local SGD can experience substantial slowdowns, forcing stragglers to perform multiple local updates and the other nodes to keep waiting.
+Asynchronous methods are immune to these slowdowns but can suffer from gradient staleness, leading to suboptimal results or even divergence.
+To address these challenges, we propose a novel asynchronous strategy named adaptive bounded staleness (ABS).
+ABS leverages two key enablers.
+Firstly, the number of workers that the PS waits for per round for gradient aggregation is adaptively selected to strike a balance between straggling and staleness.
+Secondly, workers with relatively high staleness are prompted to initiate a new round of computation, alleviating the negative effects of staleness.
+Simulation results demonstrate that ABS outperforms state-of-the-art schemes in terms of wall-clock time and communication rounds.